asidikrdn/go-restapi/README.md

 - `bcrypt` as password encryption to secure the password before store it in the database.
 - `jwt` as a token to authenticate communication from other service, such as client (front-end).
 - `gorm` as ORM library to handle communication between the apps and SQL databases.
 And postgres driver to connect to postgreSQL.
-- `godotenv` as an .env file reader to read the environment variables form .env file.
+- `joho/godotenv` as an .env file reader to read the environment variables form .env file.
-- `cors` as cors configuration.
+- `gin-contrib/cors` as cors configuration.

 ## Environtment Variables